mbecker20/komodo/docsite/docs/intro.md

 Komodo is composed of a single core and any amount of connected servers running the periphery application.

 ### Core
 Komodo Core is a web server hosting the Core API and browser UI.
 All user interaction with the connected servers flow through the Core.
-It is the stateful part of the system, with the application state stored on an instance of MongoDB.

 ### Periphery
 Komodo Periphery is a small stateless web server that runs on all connected servers.
 It exposes an API called by Komodo Core to perform actions on the server, get system usage, and container status / logs.
 It is only intended to be reached from the core, and has an address whitelist to limit the IPs allowed to call this API.